We take the privacy and security of your NPPI seriously and believe it is important that you understand:

 We collect the following categories of NPPI: (i) information you provide such as your contact information; (ii) information about your transactions with us or our affiliates; (iii) information about your transactions with non-affiliated third-parties to whom your information is disclosed by us to fulfill a transaction you request, such as obtaining a personal loan or credit card; and (iv) information obtained from any consumer reporting agency, such as your credit history.

 No NPPI information that identifies a customer or former customer is revealed in the collection and use of traffic data.
+Consequently, we do not adjust or alter our website’s automatic tracking and data collection in response to a Do Not Track signal or request.
+We believe we can offer customers a more personalized experience when visiting our website when we are able to retrieve data from a customer’s previous activity on our website.
 We do share anonymous traffic and transactional information with our affiliates and service providers on an aggregate basis for marketing, accounting and site-optimization purposes.

 Non-public personal information